oxfordfun/speciation/README.md

 3. low (avium) - Sample is a mixture of reads with different S classifications: both M. avium (c.
 20%) and M. tuberculosis (c.
 8%).
 * Warnings raised: sample is mixed-mycobacterial; sample contains reads from multiple species.
-* Failure at Kraken: no.
+* Failure at Kraken: yes.
 * Call Mykrobe: no.

 4. mixed - Sample is M. tuberculosis contaminated with c.
 30% Paenibacillus glucanolyticus.
 * Warnings raised: sample contains reads from multiple species; top family classification is mycobacterial but this is not consistent with top genus or species classifications.
-* Failure at Kraken: no.
+* Failure at Kraken: yes.
 * Call Mykrobe: no.

 5. abscessus - Sample is a single isolate of Mycobacteroides abscessus.